Fitness Model Ana Cheri Flaunts Killer Figure In ‘Milky Way’ Spandex Set

 Brain Challenge!!
 Explain what your favorite color looks like without naming it!!
 I will try to guess ????????
 PS we carry sizes XS-XL in this Milky Way set by @cheri_fit It runs small so consider sizing up if you check the size chart and still are not sure ????????
 Have a great day Cheri Gang!! #CheriGang #CheriGangStrong #galaxy #star #stars #milkyway #activewear #gym #fitness #fitgirl #strong #booty #workout #leggings #october

 Cheri is wearing her caramel-colored hair styled down in straight strands, with the exception of a small half-ponytail in the back.
-She is shooting an intense gaze at the camera, which is positioned near the ground, with her lips slightly parted.
-She is wearing a little bit of eyeliner and mascara, which helps add depth to her gaze, and a neutral color of her lips.
+She is shooting an intense gaze at the camera, which is positioned at an angle below her, and her lips are slightly parted.
+She is wearing a little bit of eyeliner and mascara, which helps add depth to her gaze, and a neutral color on her lips.

 Since going live, the post — which Cheri shared with her impressive 12.3 million Instagram followers — has garnered more than 34,400 likes within the first hour of being published, as of the time of this writing.
 The same time frame also brought in upwards of 270 comments, suggesting that the interactions will continue to pour in as the day progresses.